“And now let us welcome the New Year

 I will accomplish all the items on my To-Do List.

-→ I will eliminate most of the items on my To-Do List.
+→ I will eliminate some of the items on my To-Do List.

 The “transformed” list of resolutions may look quite different from the traditional one.
 But is it any less important?
 And is it any less challenging?
 It’s funny how determination and will power can be so difficult to apply to the goal of doing less, instead of doing more.
 We may know how to commit ourselves to goals and work to achieve them, but can we have similar determination to rest and to heal?
 Can our will power be devoted to “letting go”?
 Perhaps the New Year is a time to re-focus ourselves less on doing, and more on being.